SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 help").

 - __display minimal__
-When selected, the player constists of only the play button and the bar.
+When selected, the player consists of only the play button and the bar.